South Africa

 Johannesburg - Standard Bank's median house price fell to R520 000 in May from R530 000 in April.
 This was compared to a median house price of around R599 000 in May last year.

 As a result, the year-on-year growth in the median house price for May saw a significant decline of -13.2%.
 The five-month moving average growth rate in the median house price was -5.5%.
 The downward trend in the median house price also reflects the large decline in demand for residential property.
-The far softer demand conditions in the residential property market are in turn primarily a function of the deteriorating health of consumer balance sheets (where else do we see similar conditions!?).
+The far softer demand conditions in the residential property market are, in turn, primarily a function of the deteriorating health of consumer balance sheets (where else do we see similar conditions!?).

-"The SARB (South African Reserve Bank) will in all likelihood increase the repo rate by another 50 bps at the Monetary Policy Committee Meeting (MPC) meeting later this month.
+"The SARB (South African Reserve Bank) will, in all likelihood, increase the repo rate by another 50 bps at the Monetary Policy Committee Meeting (MPC) meeting later this month.
 There have even been suggestions of an increase of 100 bps at the June MPC meeting," the bank states.

 ©, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic.